EgehizaJoy/alx-airbnb-database/database-adv-script/README.md

 2. **Correlated Subquery**
    - Retrieves users who have made more than 3 bookings.
    - Uses a subquery inside the `WHERE` clause that depends on the outer query.
+# SQL Aggregations and Window Functions - Airbnb Database

+This file demonstrates the use of SQL aggregation and window functions in the Airbnb Clone project.

+## Queries

+1. **Aggregation with COUNT and GROUP BY**
+   - Lists the total number of bookings made by each user.

+2. **Window Function with RANK**
+   - Ranks properties based on the number of bookings received.
+   - Uses the `RANK()` window function over a `COUNT()` aggregation.